-2020 has been a weird year, and we understand the challenges you may be experiencing as you work to achieve your fund development goals.
-(Check out our Back to Basics Fundraising blog here to make the most of your efforts in the midst of COVID-19).
+We know there are many challenges for fundraisers this year (check out our Back to Basics Fundraising blog here to make the most of your efforts in the midst of COVID-19).
 This blog is all about Giving Tuesday – the National Day of Giving.

 Giving Tuesday falls on the Tuesday right after Thanksgiving.
 The idea is to have a day for giving thanks (Thanksgiving), followed by two days for deals (Black Friday and Cyber Monday), and then there is a day dedicated to giving back (Giving Tuesday!).